TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/CObject.rst

 Example for a localized date value
 ----------------------------------

-The f:format.date ViewHelper works with the PHP function date(), so it can only output English month names.
-It would be better if we could use strftime: TypoScript provides dates formatted using strftime.
+The `f:format.date` ViewHelper works with the PHP function `date()`, so it can only output English month names.
+It would be better if we could use `strftime`: TypoScript provides dates formatted using `strftime`.
 Here's an example, using the current date and a German date format.

 **TypoScript**